Zowe-Java-SDK/ZosShell/README.md

         }
     ]

 Configuration json formatted file is required for the application to work properly.
-Any error in finding the file or parsing the JSON string will result in the application starting itself and displaying the error related and won't allow you to continue on.
+Any error in finding the file or parsing the JSON string will result in the application starting itself and displaying the error and won't allow you to continue on.

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/colors.gif)